samehBF/iot-hands-on/README.md

 wiring the jumbers, get to know the Raspberry Pi's [GPIO (General Purpose Input/Output) pins](https://www.raspberrypi.org/documentation/usage/gpio/) or with some more interactive [Pinout map](http://pinout.xyz/).

 ### Step 2.2 Make your electronic schema

 Once you are ready, plug the sensor to your Raspberry Pi:

-- VCC to Pin 2
+- VCC to physical pin 2
-- GND to Pin 6
+- GND to physical pin 6
-- Input to GPIO23 (Pin 16)
+- Input to GPIO23 (physical pin 16)

 ### Step 2.3 Read the values